thenativeweb/assertthat/README.md

 assert.that(actual, is.equalTo(expected));
 ```

-Please note that node-assertthat extends Node's assert module, i.e. all the code you have been used to will work with node-assertthat as well.
+Please note that assertthat extends Node's assert module, i.e. all the code you have been used to will work with assertthat as well.

 ## Available constraints